Turkish Citizenship by Investment: The Ultimate Guide

 How much does Turkish citizenship by investment cost?

-You can obtain Turkish citizenship by depositing US$500,000 in a Turkish bank or in government bonds, creating at least 50 jobs for local people, or investing in property worth US$400,000.
+You can obtain Turkish citizenship by depositing US$500,000 and holding in lira for three years in a Turkish bank or in government bonds, creating at least 50 jobs for local people or investing in property worth US$400,000.

 Can everyone apply for Turkish citizenship?